spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

   </WarningBox>

-- A destination cluster.
+- A destination cluster is available in Palette.
 The destination cluster must belong to the same project as the source cluster.

 - A backup is created for the source cluster.
 Refer to the [Create a Cluster Backup](/clusters/cluster-management/backup-restore/create-backup) guide to learn about creating a backup.